swiszczoo/ComputerArchitecture/task1.md

 **Which roughly translates to:**

 Implement an algorithm that converts a Two's complement number to a 4-byte IEEE-754 floating point (`float`) number (format description available e.g. in *[I also don't know where :P]*).
-Take care of proper normalization of the `float` number.
+Take care for proper normalization of the `float` number.

 Do not use any floating point operations (use only integer and logic instructions).
-Also, do not use any floating point registers **(!!!)** during calculations.
+Also, do not use any floating point registers **(!!!)** during calculation.

 Assume that the number to convert (a 32-bit `int`) is located in a variable called `in_i` in the global variables section (`.data`).
 The result should be stored in the `out_f` variable, localized in the same section.